The wonderful world of wetlands — Broomfield Park

 Since it was constructed in early 2019, the wetland has already delivered multiple benefits, including:

-- Improved Water Quality: A surface water sewer running through the park carries a range of pollutants, including metals, nutrients and hydrocarbons.
-Flow from the sewer pipe has now been diverted into the constructed wetland, reducing pollution before it reaches the brook.
-It is estimated that approximately 200,000 m3 of water per year is now being cleaned through this natural, restorative approach.
+- Improved Water Quality: With the flow from the sewer pipe now diverted through the wetland, it is estimated that approximately 200,000 m3 of water per year is now being cleaned through this natural, restorative approach.